woolmerjames-coder/Gremly-mob2/UNIFIED_OVERLAY_IMPLEMENTATION.md

 - Easy to test and modify independently
 - Clear separation of concerns

-### 2. **Journal as Separate Type**
+### 2. **Journal via Tags**
 - Journal is technically a note with `subtype: 'journal'`
-- Treated as first-class type in UI for better UX
+- Journal/List selection now happens through tag chips instead of dedicated type pills
-- Simplified mental model for users
+- Simplifies the top-level category selector while keeping specialized fields available
-- Specialized fields (date-focused instead of title)
+- Maintains tag-driven mental model for users

 ### 3. **Person as Placeholder**
 - Currently stores as note with `subtype: 'reference'`